imixs/imixs-workflow/src/site/markdown/engine/workflowservice.md

 #The WorkflowService Interface
-The WorkflowService is the Java EE Implementation if the   {{{http://www.imixs.org/api/workflowmanager.html}WorkflowManager}} which can be used  in any Java enterprise application.
-The component allows you to process, update and find workItems.
+The WorkflowService is the Java EE implementation of the [WorkflowManager interface](../core/workflowmanager.html) of the core API.
+This service component allows to process, update and lookup workItems in the Imixs-Workflow engine.

-Before a workitem can be processed by the WorkflowService a workflow model  need to be available on the workflow server.
-To create a model and upload it to the workflow server the {{{http://www.imixs.org/modeler/}Imixs-Workflow Modeler}}  can be used.
-The following example shows how a workitem can be processed using the WorkflowService.
-A workitem must provide at least the properties "$ProcessID" and "$ActivityID" to indicate which  workflow activity should be processed by the workflowManager.
-So the $ProcessID and the $ActivityID must point to an existing model entry provided by the workflow model.
+Before a workitem can be processed by the WorkflowService a process model need to be defined and deployed into the workflow engine.
+See the section [Imixs-BPMN Modeler](../modelling/index.html) for details about  how to create a model and upload it into the workflow server.
+The following example shows how a workitem can be processed using the WorkflowService component.
+A workitem must provide at least the following properties:

+   * $ModelVersion
+   * $ProcessID
+   * $ActivityID

+These properties are defining the workflow activity which should be processed by the workflowManager.

 	  @EJB
 	  org.imixs.workflow.jee.ejb.WorkflowService workflowService;